-The second mode applies if the indel input file is in GATK bed format, or if it is in VCF format and the output choice is "SeattleSeq Annotation original allele columns".
+The first mode applies if the indel input file is in GATK bed format, or if it is in VCF format and the output choice is "SeattleSeq Annotation original allele columns".

 In the referenceBase column, for a simple deletion, the deleted alleles of the reference sequence are recorded.
 In the case of a simple insertion, the allele before the insertion, followed